chrisstaite/studio_backend/README.md

  - Downloading playlist items from external sources (e.g. YouTube/Bandcamp)
  - A nice UI that isn't all on one page and the same for all users
+ - A live playlist with timings and pause points for live
+ - A soundboard or jingles etc